ruppinlab/CSI-Microbes-identification/README.md

 Please make sure you have the correct access rights and the repository exists.
 ```

 In this case, your ssh key may not be associated with your GitHub account.
 Please follow the instructions above and re-try.
+The below git submodule commands assume that your ssh has been associated with your GitHub account.

 This repository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which need to be initialized and fetched.